stidsborg/Cleipnir.Flows/README.md

 * Saga - becomes difficult to implement for real-world scenarios as they are either realized by declaratively constructing a state-machine or implementing a distinct message handler per message type.
 * Job-scheduler - requires one to implement idempotent code by hand (in case of failure).
 Moreover, it cannot be integrated with message-brokers and does not support programmatically suspending a job in the middle of its execution.

-Cleipnir.NET addresses all of these concerns using a unified programming-model with the following abstractions:
-1. Capture - remembers the result of previously executed code: `await Capture("TransactionId", () => Guid.NewGuid())`
-2. Messages - wait for external message: `await Messages<FundsReserved>()`
-3. Suspension - suspends the current execution at-will, and resuming either after some duration or when an external message has been received: `await Delay(TimeSpan.FromMinutes(5));`

 ## Getting Started
-To get started simply perform the following three steps in an ASP.NET or generic-hosted service (or visit: [sample repo](https://github.com/stidsborg/Cleipnir.Flows.Sample/)):
+To get started simply perform the following three steps in an ASP.NET or generic-hosted service ([sample repo](https://github.com/stidsborg/Cleipnir.Flows.Sample/)):

 Firstly, install the Cleipnir.Flows nuget package (using either Postgres, SqlServer or MariaDB as persistence layer).
 I.e.
 ```powershell